TheDrHax/t100ta-scripts/README.md

 This script reloads hid_multitouch module after lid is opened to re-enable the touchscreen.
 Not sure if this bug affects someone except me, so install it only if your touchscreen is not working after lid is closed.

-Also this script can change CPU governor to powersave and back when lid state is changed.
-You can disable this behaviour by changing the **governor_control** variable on top of the script.
+Another functions of this script (each can be disabled):
+* change CPU governor to powersave and back
+* toggle Wi-Fi state if lid is closed for a long time

 Script needs to be started with **root**.